 Parent Death in Middle-Grade Books (Ages 8 – 12)

-Worth reading and rereading because there are layers upon layers of meaning, skillful writing, and a haunting truthtelling that resonates with us all.
-Ever since Conor’s mom got breast cancer, a wild, ancient tree monster has visited him in Conor’s nightmares.
-The monster demands that Conor admit the truth but Conor who refuses to give in to the monster’s demands, not really even understanding what those are.
-Meanwhile, in the awake world, Conor’s moved in with his cold, unfriendly grandmother.
-The metaphorical nightmare echos Conor’s real-world experiences as we journey with him into pain, loss, and eventually, healing.
+Ever since Conor’s mom gets breast cancer, a wild and ancient tree monster visits Conor’s nightmares.
+The monster demands that Conor look at the truth of his life but Conor refuses.
+Meanwhile, Conor moves in with his cold, unfriendly grandmother while his mother is hospitalized.
+The metaphorical nightmares echo Conor’s real-world experiences as we journey with him into pain, loss, and eventually, healing.
 Astonishing and powerful, this is one of the best books I’ve EVER read.
+Layers upon layers of symbolism, skillful writing, and haunting truthtelling deeply resonate.

 Patina by Jason Reynolds